phasorpy/phasorpy/docs/acknowledgments.rst

 The PhasorPy project was established by the
-`Advanced Bioimaging Unit <https://pasteur.uy/en/units/advanced-bioimaging>`_ at the University of the Republic and Institut Pasteur de Montevideo and the `Laboratory for Fluorescence Dynamics <https://www.lfd.uci.edu>`_ at the University of California, Irvine.
+`Advanced Bioimaging Unit <https://pasteur.uy/en/units/advanced-bioimaging>`_ at the University of the Republic and Institut Pasteur de Montevideo, and the `Laboratory for Fluorescence Dynamics <https://www.lfd.uci.edu>`_ at the University of California, Irvine.